iav0207/advent-of-code/2023/day_10/README.md

 Spec https://adventofcode.com/2023/day/10

-Desc Forgot to write a readme in 2023/day_10
+Desc Finding a loop in the field of pipe parts, then finding the area enclosed by the loop.

 Execution